merenlab/merenlab.org/data/undatipelagibacter-pangenome-graph/index.md

 HIMB1758:0.0000009947)100/100:1.1246136160,(HIMB140:0.5375660781,HIMB1513:0.3438026003)96.4/97:0.3479016466)31.6/42:0.0626461251);
 ```

-### Testing the phylogenetic congruence between Skp genes and genomes
+### Testing the phylogenetic congruence between Skp genes and Undatipelagibacter genomes

 Using the data generated in the previous two steps, we implemented a Phython script ([skp_genome_phylogenetic_congruence.py](https://github.com/merenlab/Henoch_et_al_2026_pangenome_graphs/blob/main/00_SCRIPTS/skp_genome_phylogenetic_congruence.py), available to you under the scripts directory) to test whether Skp divergence mirrors genome ancestry, and if yes, to what extent by asking the following questions: